router5/router5/README.md

 ## What is it?

 It is an __HTML5 router__, using history and organising __named routes__ in a __tree__.
 Browser support
 is limited to modern browsers implementing session history: [http://caniuse.com/#search=history](http://caniuse.com/#search=history).
-Router 5 supports use of hash in URL, but session history is still required.
+Router 5 supports use of hash in URL, but session history is still required: deciding to use a hash or not is therefore not a decision based on browser support, but rather a decision based on server capabilities!

 It is aimed at applications rendering a tree of components, but can easily be used elsewhere.
 This router is library and framework agnostic, and favours covention over configuration.
 It makes no